StingrayFG/deuterium/README.md

 Deuterium is a simple file sharing project built with NextJS, Tailwind, Prisma, Express, PostgreSQL.

 ### Real world example
-See the real world example at https://h2cloud.space
+See the real world example at https://h2cloud.space (UNREACHABLE AT THE MOMENT, TRY https://79.110.52.34)

 This is a repository for the backend part of Deuterium project.